Alright so you’ve booked a trip to Black Diamond Lake down near Collie, but feel like making a weekend of it…

 Honeymoon Pool is a popular picnic, camping and swimming spot in the Wellington National Park.
 It’s one of a few in the area, including Black Diamond Lake and Stockton Lake.
 It’s a tranquil, shady little spot just off the beaten track, perfect for a day’s picnicking by the water, or night or two of chilled bush camping.

 Where is it?

 The Honeymoon Pool campground is situated on the banks of the Collie River about half-an-hour west of Collie and two hours south of Perth.

-If you’re coming from Perth it’s straight down the Forrest Hwy, before a left turn onto Raymon Rd onto Coalfields Hwy.
-From there head down Welling Dam Rd before veering off onto River Rd and follow the signs!
+If you’re coming from Perth it’s straight down the Forrest Highway, before a left turn onto Raymon Road onto Coalfields Highway.
+From there head down Wellington Dam Road before veering off onto River Road and follow the signs!